-Condition 24.
+Condition 25.
 Vegetation Management Plan and Implementation

-A person qualified in natural vegetation management, ecology or bush regeneration shall prepare a Vegetation and Fauna Management Plan (VFMP) in consultation with Council's Development Planner Flora and Fauna.
+A person qualified in natural vegetation management, ecology or bush regeneration shall prepare a Vegetation and Fauna Management Plan (VFMP) in consultation with Council's Development Planner Flora and Fauna for the retained native vegetation on site.
 The VFMP shall be prepared in accordance with the Lake Macquarie City Council Vegetation Management Plan Guidelines and the LMCC Flora and Fauna Survey Guidelines.
+Where appropriate, the Draft LMCC Vegetation Management Plan Guidelines 2020, including soil translocation protocols should be used to assist in providing a comprehensive VFMP.